erikajdavid/erikaDavidProjectOne/README.md

 - ~~Bottom footer content alignment not perfect.~~ SOLVED by creating a container for col2-4 with a set height and leveraging flex properties.

 ## Technical wins:
-- Initial draft of desktop landing page completed in under 24hours.
+- Both HTML amd CSS for initial draft of desktop landing page completed in under 24hours.
 - Leveraged mixins to keep SCSS short and sweet.

 ## To improve:
+- Reassess btn styling mixins and determine if there is another way to create DRYer code.
 - Refine details of overall landing page.
 - Create more consistency with font styling.
 - Look over mixins and look for new mixin and/or resuseable code opportunities.
-- Revisit SVGs.
+- ~~Revisit SVGs.
 Make sure you can figure it out how to use them before using FA fonts.
-Using FA fonts would only be to keep the HTML code shorter.
+Using FA fonts would only be to keep the HTML code shorter.~~
-- Revisit bottom of footer alignment issue.
+- ~~Revisit bottom of footer alignment issue.~~
 - Time permitting, create a branch to see how you would go about the project the second time around.

 ## To do: